Zenahr/tech-writer-test/hacker-news-api-guide/hacker-news-api-guide.md

 - Comments
 - Ask Hacker News

-We will learn how to get the content using a

 ## General Introduction to APIs
 - Disclaimer (You can skip this if you have worked with APIs before)
 - You talk with web APIs using HTTP clients.
 The windows command-line comes with curl built-in, but most popular programming languages have plug-and-play HTTP client libraries.